Algorithm to find an all-order in the running coupling solution to an equation of the DGLAP type: Duality between DGLAP and BFKL via a complex diffeomorphism

 and make the corresponding diffeomorphism in the complex plane of the variable $N$

-We have reproduced the same Bessel function, as it should be because the integral does not depend on the change of variable.
+We have reproduced the same Bessel function, as it should be because any integral does not depend on any change of the variable.
 We may write the gluon unintegrated distribution function in a dual form

 The contour $C_2$ is an image of the contour $C_1$ with respect to the mapping in the complex plane of the Mellin moment.
-The functions $\phi(N,u)$ and $\phi(x,M)$ satisfy to different differential equations,
+The functions $\phi(N,u)$ and $\phi(x,M)$ satisfy to the different differential equations,

-The solutions to these equations are power-like functions, $\phi \le N, u \ri = \phi_1(N) u^{\gamma(N)}, ~~ \phi \le x, M \ri = \phi_2(M) x^{-\chi(M)},$ in which the functions $\phi_1(N)$ and $\phi_2(M)$ are related by complex diffeomorphisms (\ref{complex diffeo}) which is governed by the duality condition $\chi(\gamma(N)) = N.$ The first equation is produced by the DGLAP IDE after taking the Mellin moment with respect to variable $x.$ The second equation is produced by the BFKL IDE.
-After making the inverse Mellin transformation in $N$ and $M$ planes, this couple of differential equations becomes dual IDEs, which are the DGLAP and the BFKL equations.
+The solutions to these equations are power-like functions, $\phi \le N, u \ri = \phi_1(N) u^{\gamma(N)}, ~~ \phi \le x, M \ri = \phi_2(M) x^{-\chi(M)},$ in which the functions $\phi_1(N)$ and $\phi_2(M)$ are related by the complex diffeomorphism (\ref{complex diffeo}) which is governed by the duality condition $\chi(\gamma(N)) = N.$ The first equation is produced by the DGLAP IDE after taking the Mellin moment with respect to the variable $x.$ The second equation is produced by the BFKL IDE.
+After making the inverse Mellin transformation in the $N$ and $M$ planes, this couple of differential equations becomes a couple of dual IDEs, which are the DGLAP and the BFKL equations.
 This couple of IDEs is called dual because they contain the same information about the unintegrated gluon distribution function.